November 4-6, 2026

 Come Learn and Play!

 In the evening, make sure you take time to relax and enjoy the surrounding area.
 Visit Concord Mills, just minutes away and in walking distance from the Embassy Suites!
 You can sit back and relax at the many restaurants at Concord Mills, such as Bonefish Grill, Dave and Busters and Outback Steakhouse, along with others.
-Enjoy shopping at the Saks Fifth Avenue OFF 5th, Nike Factory Store, Banana Republic Factory Store, Ann Taylor Factory Store, Tommy Bahama Outlet, and many more!
+Enjoy shopping at the America Eagle, Nike Clearance Store, Banana Republic Factory Store, Sephora, Tommy Hilfiger, and many more!
 Concord Mills also has a 24-screen AMC move theater, so you can finally watch that movie you have been wanting to see.

 You can also visit Gibson Mill!
 Gibson Mill is a renovated mill that made a wide variety of fabrics a century ago.
 When you go today you can visit The Depot, an antique mall.
 Or visit one of their two craft breweries, Cabarrus Brewing Company or High Branch Brewing Company.